ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ~~~~~~~~~~
 {: #figure-transmission-type title="Payload structure type for haptic"}

-The payload structures are represented in {{figure-transmission-type}}.
+The payload structures are represented in {{figure-transmission-style}}.
 The single unit payload structure is specified in {{single}}.
 The fragmented unit payload structure is specified in {{fragmented}}.
 The aggregation unit payload structure is specified in {{aggregated}}.

 ~~~~~~~~~~
                                             +-------------------+